xavierjacques2442-cpu/Group-project-code/README.md

 # Group-project-code
-Our group project with joseph, Jonathen
+Our group project with joseph, Nanthen